 Through the Transit Table, we are working to advance our strategic goals of reducing systemic barriers to employment experienced by people of color and women, and ensuring a robust network of community-based service providers.
 For more info, contact Eric Halvorson.

-A good job should lead somewhere.
-We’re working to make sure that job seekers with low basic skills can access demand-driven Career Pathways that offer integrated education and training, provide supportive services, and include paid work-based learning.
+A job should be a ticket to family-sustaining wages and opportunities for personal and professional growth.
+We’re working to make sure that job seekers with low basic skills can access demand-driven Career Pathways that offer integrated education and training, provide supportive services, and may include paid work-based learning.
+This Career Pathways approach is supported by WIOA, the largest federal source of workforce development funding.
+We monitor state and local implementation activities related to WIOA and bring ideas for systems improvement that are based on the experience of direct service providers.

 We are partnering with Women Employed and the Chicago Citywide Literacy Coalition to increase the use of the Career Foundations curriculum in adult education and workforce programs.

-We advocate for the adoption of one statewide definition of “career pathways” in Illinois, in order to better align resources and ensure access.
+We helped develop the statewide definition of “career pathways” in Illinois, in order to better align resources and ensure access.

 See our work with the Pathways to Careers Network here.